minio/minio/docs/bucket/versioning/README.md

 ### Motivation

-**PLEASE READ: This feature is meant for advanced usecases only where the setup is using bucket versioning or with replicated buckets, use this feature to optimize versioning behavior for some specific applications.
+**PLEASE READ: This feature is meant for advanced use-cases only where the setup is using bucket versioning or with replicated buckets, use this feature to optimize versioning behavior for some specific applications.
 MinIO experts will evaluate and guide on the benefits for your application, please reach out to us on <https://subnet.min.io>.**

 Spark/Hadoop workloads which use Hadoop MR Committer v1/v2 algorithm upload objects to a temporary prefix in a bucket.
 These objects are 'renamed' to a different prefix on Job commit.
 Object storage admins are forced to configure separate ILM policies to expire these objects and their versions to reclaim space.